-Finance income comprises interest income on cash and cash equivalents and gains on hedging instruments that are recognised in the consolidated statement of profit or loss.
+Finance income comprises interest income on bank balances and cash and gains on hedging instruments that are recognised in the consolidated statement of profit or loss.
 Interest income is recognised as it accrues, using the effective interest method.

 Finance costs comprises interest expense on borrowings, unwinding of discount on provisions, impairment losses recognised on financial assets, losses on hedging instruments and fair value changes of debt instruments that are recognised in the consolidated statement of profit or loss.